 Dan Lyons, of the United States, became the first world champion to row in the Oxford Torpids yesterday.
-Lyons, aged 28, the world champion in the coxless fours, is one of four Olympic and world medal-winning Americans to rebel against the Oxford University Boat Club selection for the Boat Race, for which performers of Lyons's calibre are usually busy preparing at this time of year.
+Lyons, aged 28, the world champion in the coxless fours, is one of the four Olympic and world medal-winning Americans to rebel against the Oxford University Boat Club's selection for the Boat Race, for which performers of Lyons calibre are usually busy preparing at this time of year.

-A postgraduate reading social studies, Lyons opted to keep in trim for this year's world championships by rowing in the Oriel first eight in the important six-seat.
-Oriel are set yet again to retain their headship.
+A postgraduate reading social studies, Lyons opted to keep in trim for this year's world championship by rowing in the Oriel first eight in the important six-seat.
+Oriel are set yet again to retain the headship.